 Results and discussion.
 Two months with the maximum (November, state B) and minimum (June, state A) (p<0.01) dopamine levels in the athletes were selected for analysis (Table 1).
-The nature of the training loads in these months is fundamentally difference in the use of strength-building and technical exercises.
-In June, athletes performed maximum muscle strength building sessions using exercises that lead to a change in the muscle structure, aimed at increas-
+The nature of

 Errors associated with movement direction and applied forces during test procedure